-Average Cost of Tixel Treatments
+Average Cost Of Tixel Treatments

 Alright, let’s talk numbers.
 You’re probably wondering, "How much is this going to set me back?"
 Well, that depends—where you go, who does it, and how much of your skin needs a little refresh.